node

 Parameters:

-os_iface (String) – the name of the interface to flush
+• os_iface (String) – the name of the interface to flush

-Gets a particular component associated with this node.
+Retrieve a component associated with this node.

 Parameters: